 - Encroach upon regular working hours,

-- Necessitate that the officer or employee work such long hours that it affects that individual's productivity.
+- Necessitate such long hours that it affects the

-with the CEO.
-Insiders may borrow money from relatives without restriction.
+emergency with the CEO.
+Insiders may borrow money from relatives without

 Personal Investment Activity